A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Overstaying without an visa extension

-If you cannot or choose not to pay the fine of 600 to 1,300 euros, officials will stamp your passport with the outstanding amount and a code number, which will be referenced in a computer each time you cross a border.
-You will likely be questioned at border crossings and can be barred from entering other Schengen countries.
+If you cannot or choose not to pay the fine of 600 to 1,200 euros, officials will stamp your passport with the outstanding amount and a code number, which will be referenced in a computer each time you cross a border for up to five (5) years.
+You may be questioned at border crossings and can be barred from entering other Schengen countries.

-Paying the fine at a later date clears your outstanding balance, however the mark (red, black, purple or whatever they have on hand) in your passport remains until its next renewal.
-It is possible you will still be questioned, as your travel record remains in the computer for a long time no matter what passport you use, because new passports are cross referenced with former ones.
-(Note: I was questioned in Germany, Sweden, Denmark and Italy, in addition to being pulled out of line and temporarily detained in Greece, each time I crossed even though my fine was paid years before and I presented the original receipt every single time).
+Paying the fine at a later date clears your outstanding balance, but the mark in your passport remains until its next renewal, and your travel record remains in the computer for a long time no matter what passport you use because new passports are cross referenced with former ones.
+I was questioned in Germany, Sweden, Denmark and Italy, in addition to being pulled out of line and temporarily detained in Greece, each time I crossed even though my fine was paid years before and I presented the original receipt every single time.

 If you have a layover and are exiting via another Schengen country on your flight home, it is possible that Greece will allow you to pass without penalty and assume the layover Schengen country will deal with you.
-This could work in your favor if authorities in that country ignore the overstay; but it could also work against you in that authorities may bar you from entering or assess you a penalty greater than what Greece may have. (* Special nod to Brady for contributing part of this info).
+This could work in your favor if authorities in that country ignore the overstay, but it could also work against you in that authorities may bar you from entering or assess you a penalty greater than what Greece may have.*

 There have been claims that those who overstay a visa “can never come back to Greece,” but there is no written law to support this statement.